rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

         return migrate_data
 {% endhighlight %}

-We now have added even more data to our dest\_check\_data aka migrate data field.
-We have destination information there now that networks have been set up, filtering rules are in place, volumes have been attached, and we pass that modified migrate\_data all the way back to nova.compute.manager.\_do\_live\_migration on the source.
-And we'll look again at where we left off.
+There is now even more data in the *dest_check_data* (or *migrate_data*) field.
+The destination information is there now that networks have been set up, filtering rules are in place, volumes have been attached, and that modified *migrate_data* is passed all the way back to *nova.compute.manager._do_live_migration* on the source.
+Let's look back at where we left off.

+#### Exploration 35

-Now that we have completed the pre\_live_migration method we can move on, which leaves us just a status change into "running" (YAY), and into the driver's live\_migration code.
-Nothing is returned from here and it is just a try: except:.
-From here the driver will handle the rest of the process.
+Now that the *pre_live_migration* method has completed, execution moves on, which leaves us just a status change away from a "running" status (YAY!) and into the driver's *live_migration* code.
+Nothing is returned from here, and it is just a `try:` and `except:` block execution.
+From here, the driver handles the rest of the process.

 *nova.compute.manager.\_do\_live\_migration* ->
 {% highlight python %}